 Inflammation of the lining of the stomach can have a wide range of causes.
 Infection, stress, and diet can all cause gastritis.
 Pain medications can cause gastritis as can eating disorders and alcoholism.
 Gastritis can be chronic or acute.
 While usually there are symptoms of gastritis, sometimes there are no symptoms at all.
 Left untreated, gastritis can lead to ulcers, thinning of the lining of the stomach, and in rare cases, cancer.
 For most people, though, the more immediate concern is the pain, bloating, gas, nausea and vomiting.

-10 Herbs for Gastritis
+10 Herbal Remedies for Gastritis

 Herbal treatments are a good choice for gastritis.
 Herbs are inexpensive, easy to take and quite effective.
 Many herbs are quite gentle as well.

 Herbs can be taken as a tea or in capsule form.
 Herbal tinctures are not recommended for the treatment of gastritis because the alcohol content can irritate the already compromised stomach lining.
 An advantage to teas is that tea drinking counts towards your water intake, which is important for your health in general and your gastritis in particular.